umma08/crypto-ticker/README.md

 # crypto-ticker

-This is a crypto-ticker for the omega-onion
+This is a crypto-ticker for the OmegaOnion

-There are some files and explanation to follow.
+There are some files and explanations to follow in more detail, with respect to setting up the OmegaOnion.

-This program allow the omega to utilise the coinmarket cap API.
-At the moment it displays four cryptocurrnecies, their ticker, current EUR price, and the % change for the last 24 hours.
+The program allow the Omega to utilise the Coinmarket Cap API.
+At the moment it displays four cryptocurrnecies, their ticker symbol, current EUR price, and the % change for the last 24 hours.

-Updates to follow
+## /etc/crontabs

-### Some updates here
+The following line this must be added to /etc/crontabs.

-### this must be added to etc/crontabs.
 It runs the script every three minutes (every minute that is divisible by three)

 */3 * * * * python /root/btc-flash/btcFlash.py

-#
+Ensure that a # follows the command on the line below in the crontabs file.

-### this must be added to the /etc/rc.local It loads the program on startup.
-Remember that the correct permissions must be given to the script.
-This command is below
+Otherwise it will not run

-# Put your custom commands here that should be executed once
+## /etc/rc.local

-# the system init finished.
-By default this file does nothing.
+The following commands must be placed in this file.
+It loads the program on startup.

 python /root/btc-flash/oled-start.py